 Purpose: To provide financial assistance in the form of grants and/or loans to eligible applicants where the family income is insufficient to meet recognized basic living expenses due to extraordinary need.
 Active and retired lay and order of ministry personnel as well as their dependants, as defined by the pension and group insurance plans of the church, are eligible to apply for assistance.

-To apply: Active lay members, contact your supervisor or Conference personnel minister.
-Active order of ministry personnel, contact your Conference personnel minister.
-Retired members of the pension plan, contact your pension convenor.
+To apply: Active lay members, contact your supervisor or regional council pastoral relations minister.
+Active order of ministry personnel and retired members of the pension plan, contact your regional council pastoral relations minister.

 Interim Ministry Sabbatical Fund